V9nineIX/V9nineIX/README.md

 Senior Front end Developer
 -------------------------

-I'm a frontend developer with 9+ years of experience in the industry.
+I'm a frontend developer with 11+ years of experience in the industry.
 I embarked on my coding journey over 5 years ago, starting with HTML and JavaScript.
-As I delved deeper into web development,

-Over time, I honed my skills in React and expanded my expertise to include Next.js framework.
-These tools have allowed me to build scalable and performant applications
+As I delved deeper into web development, I honed my skills in React and expanded my expertise to include the Next.js framework.
+These tools have allowed me to build scalable and performant applications.

 One area of keen interest for me is the exciting world of blockchain technology.
-I have a curiosity about Ethereum, NFTs (Non-Fungible Tokens), and the decentralized applications (DApps) that can be built on the Ethereum platform.
+I'm particularly curious about Ethereum, NFTs (Non-Fungible Tokens), and the decentralized applications (DApps) that can be built on the Ethereum platform.

-throughout my career, I have actively sought opportunities to learn and grow as a developer.
-I stay up-to-date with the latest industry trends and technologies, constantly seeking to expand my knowledge and enhance my development skills.
+While my primary experience has been in e-commerce, AI, and blockchain, I am constantly learning and looking for ways to improve my skills, which aligns well with the fast-paced nature of the tech industry.
+Throughout my career, I have actively sought opportunities to learn and grow as a developer, staying up-to-date with the latest industry trends and technologies.

 * 🌍  I'm based in Thailand
 * 🧠  I'm learning Blockchain , AI (LLM)